walkers and rollators

 DIY solutions are my favorite because they’re not just cheap—they’re fun to make!
 One time, I used duct tape to create a makeshift jar opener.
 It wasn’t pretty, but it worked like a charm.

 Another easy hack?
-Use pipe insulation as a grip for anything with a handle.
+Use pool noodles or pipe insulation as a grip for anything with a handle.
 It’s lightweight, customizable, and dirt cheap.
 And don’t underestimate the power of Velcro strips—they’re great for keeping things secure, like remotes or small tools.

 You know what they say: it takes a village.
-Joining an arthritis support group was a game changer for me.
+Joining a local arthritis support group was a game changer for me.
 Not only did I meet some awesome people, but I also learned about tool swaps and community lending programs.

 Online forums are goldmines for money-saving tips.
+Platforms like Reddit and Facebook groups are great for discovering cost-effective solutions.
 I once found a thread about making your own adaptive utensils with household items, and it blew my mind.
 Sharing resources is such a win-win—you get what you need and help someone else in the process.

 Think about how often you’ll use the tool and whether it’s worth the long-term cost.
 If it’s something you use daily, like a grabber or ergonomic chair, spending a little extra might save you frustration (and replacement costs) down the road.